THE ORIGIN AND HISTORY OF NSUKKA by Onyeji Nnaji

 Nri community of people.
 The northern parts of Nigeria were inhabited by nobody;

-there was no trace of the Jukuns and the Igalas not until around 3 century AD and 5th to 7th century AD respectively.
+there was no trace of the Jukuns and the Igalas not until around 3 - 7 century AD.
 For, according to the dimension of

 history, there was a moving up of the Jukun to the Afar region of Ethiopia before the final return of the Jukun in the reign of Ezana, the Aksumite king (330–356 AD) the settlement of the Jukuns should precede the peopling of ancient